 Effects of used carbon powders

-Two types of carbon powders were used for preparation of carbon inks.
+Two types of carbon powders were used for the preparation of carbon inks.
 Both of them (CR-2 and Sigradur-G) were identical for preparation of conventional CPE and GCPE.
 Prepared carbon ink based on dissolved PVC in pure cyclohexanone containing glassy carbon powder is more sensitive for drying than its analogue with graphite powder due to its different shape and size.
-Unfortunately, the sedimentation of used carbon powders was found during the storing of prepared carbon inks at laboratory conditions.
+Unfortunately, the sedimentation of used carbon powders was observed during the storage of prepared carbon inks at laboratory conditions.
 Due to this negative phenomenon, carbon inks had to be mixed before each printing.

 Effect of PVC amount in carbon ink

-For satisfied immobilization of carbon-based layer on some solid platforms (ceramic, glass or Teflon plates) is not possible without using any polymer which makes a carbon ink sufficiently sticky and mechanically stable after evaporating of used organic solvent.
+Satisfied immobilization of carbon-based layer on some solid platforms (ceramic, glass or Teflon plates) is not possible without using any polymer which makes a carbon ink sufficiently sticky and mechanically stable after evaporation of used organic solvent.
 In potentiometry, favoured PVC was frequently used for preparation of ion selective electrodes.
-Although electrically nonconducting, its high ohmic resistance (R) is principally accepted.24
+Although electrically nonconducting, its high ohmic resistance (R) is principally acceptable.24

-In contrast, in the voltammetric arrangement, the high ohmic resistance of working electrode is usually a cause of very high background current of curves and so, electrochemical properties of final sensors are dramatically worsen.
+In contrast, in the voltammetric arrangement, the high ohmic resistance of working electrode is usually a cause of very high background current of voltammetric curves and thus, electrochemical properties of final sensors are dramatically worsen.

 As apparent from Fig. 1, conductivity of sensors exponentially decreases with increasing amount of PVC in the carbon ink.
-For example, the values of ohmic resistance attained about 2.0 kΩ for SPCE and 3.0 kΩ for SPGCE with 8% PVC content, but values little bit higher than 200 Ω were observed for electrodes with 3% content of PVC in graphite powder-based electrodes.
+For example, the values of ohmic resistance were attained about 2.0 kΩ for SPCE and 3.0 kΩ for SPGCE with 8% PVC content, but values a little bit higher than 200 Ω were observed for electrodes with 3% content of PVC in graphite powder-based electrodes.
 It was found, that PVC content cannot be lower than 3% (w/w) because the dried carbon layer did not hold on ceramic plate.
 This phenomenon is more evident when glassy carbon powder is used (due to its geometric shape ̶ beads).
 Thus, the value 3% PVC content was chosen as optimum.